Individual Therapy

 Individual Therapy in Colorado

-I offer both in-person and virtual psychotherapy for individuals throughout Colorado, from my cozy office with big, bright windows in Colorado Springs.
-Sessions can be held face-to-face, online, or as a flexible hybrid—whatever best supports your comfort and consistency.
-I also offer walk-and-talk sessions for local clients who feel most at ease while moving through nature.
+At Jennifer Ann Counseling, we offer both in-person and virtual psychotherapy for individuals throughout Colorado.
+Sessions can be held face-to-face, online, or in a flexible hybrid format, depending on what best supports your comfort and consistency.
+We also offer walk-and-talk sessions for local clients who feel most at ease while moving through nature.

 Therapy that focuses on connection

-I believe we are made for connection and relationships, and that healing happens when we feel seen, heard, and understood.
-In my practice, I work with deep feelers and deep thinkers—humans who are self-aware, high achieving, and often exhausted from trying to hold it all together.
+We are made for connection and relationships, and healing happens when we feel seen, heard, and understood.
+We work with deep feelers and deep thinkers, people who are self-aware, high achieving, and often exhausted from trying to hold it all together.

 High Achievers